danortega2014/numerical-optimization-of-likelihood-function-to-find-MLE-of-LAD-estimator/README.md

 ```
 # Optimization Algorithm - Bisection

-Here is there bisection algorithm, which is a rooting finding algorithms that works with continuous functions.
+Here is the bisection algorithm, which is a rooting finding algorithms that works with continuous functions.
 The algorithm specifically takes advantage of the fact that when two outputs have different signs, the zero lies somewhere inbetween.
 ```
 function bisection(fun,a,b,tol)
     sa = sign(fun(a))